Top tips for navigating business travel as a parent

 Navigating Business Travel as a Parent

-Business travel and parenthood can be extremely demanding - emotionally and physically.
+Navigating business travel as a parent can be extremely demanding – emotionally and physically.
 Take a look at our top tips for navigating this challenge, written by Alice Pilbeam-Brown, international facilitator of leadership development programmes.

 Nine months into my life as a parent, it was time to re-enter the working world.
 Although I knew that designing a new leadership development programme was a top priority in this new job, it was a surprise that they wanted me to deliver the programme globally.
 I was so thrilled.
 Exploring the different cultures, behaviours and challenges of our leaders around the world would be so fascinating.
 However, shortly after, reality hit; meeting the expectations of the business meant I would be away from home, and my family, very often.